enso-org/enso/docs/language-server/protocol-language-server.md

   // The name of the content root.
   name: String;

-  // The filesystem path of that root.
+  // The filesystem path of the content root.
   path: String;
 }
 ```